 Member meets at least one of the following criteria:

-☐ In addition to an active dementia diagnosis, member has two or more co-existing conditions or has moderate to severe behavioral issues, or high utilization.
+☐ Member must have a formal diagnosis of Dementia or Alzheimer’s or documented Dementia needs.

-–AND–
+–OR–

-Member is actively experiencing at least one complex social or environmental factor influencing their health (including, but not limited to, Needing assistance with activities of daily living (ADLs), communication difficulties, access to food, access to stable housing, living alone, the need for conservatorship or guided decision-making, inadequate caregiving/ caregiver support which may appear as a lack of safety monitoring).
+Have documented dementia care needs, including but not limited to: Wandering, home safety concerns, poor self-care, behavioral issues, issues with medication adherence, poor compliance with management of co-existing conditions, AND/OR inability to manage ADLS/IADLS.

 If you find that there is not a qualifying Population of Focus (POF), please stop here and do not submit the form.
 If you have questions, email SFHP at CareManagement_Referrals@sfhp.org.